aaminashihab/MotivateAI/README.md

 # MotivateAI 🔥
-### Your AI-Powered Learning Coach for Building Study Consistency
+### Your Agentic AI Learning Coach for Building Study Consistency

 > Built for the **Google Cloud Rapid Agent Hackathon** — An agentic AI learning coach that analyzes your last 30 sessions and uses a multi-turn Gemini tool-calling loop to generate personalized study plans — triggered on demand. .